The Black Shark 2 Pro gaming phone lands at CES ready to battle the Asus ROG Phone 2

 -

-reading•Forget the Asus ROG Phone 2, the Black Shark 2 Pro game phone wants all your PUBG
+reading•Forget the Asus ROG Phone 2 -- this gaming phone has ridiculous specs

 -